awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

    1. Instances in the replacement environment are registered with an Elastic Load Balancing load balancer and traffic starts being routed to them\.

    1. Instances in the original environment are deregistered and handled according to your specification in the deployment group, either terminated or kept running\.

+#### Blue/Green Deployment Through AWS CloudFormation<a name="blue-green-cfn-config-type"></a>

+You can manage CodeDeploy blue/green deployments by modeling your resources with an AWS CloudFormation template\.

+When you model your blue/green resources using an AWS CloudFormation template, you create a stack update in AWS CloudFormation that updates your task set\.
+Production traffic shifts from your service's original task set to a replacement task set either all at once, with linear deployments and bake times, or with canary deployments\.
+The stack update initiates a deployment in CodeDeploy\.
+You can view the deployment status and history in CodeDeploy, but you do not otherwise create or manage CodeDeploy resources outside of the AWS CloudFormation template\.

+**Note**
+For blue/green deployments through AWS CloudFormation, you don't create a CodeDeploy application or deployment group\.

+This method supports Amazon ECS blue/green deployments only\.
+For more information about blue/green deployments through AWS CloudFormation, see [Create an Amazon ECS Blue/Green Deployment Through AWS CloudFormation](deployments-create-ecs-cfn.md)\.

 ## We Want to Hear from You<a name="welcome-contact-us"></a>